LsHallo/certbot-multidomain/README.md

 Requests certificates for multiple domains using certbot and letsencrypt.
 Currently only dns-cloudflare plugin is supported to generate certificates.

 Subdomains can be specified per domain.
 Wildcard certificates are also possible.
+Will create separate certificates for each domain.
+No pollution of the alternative name in your certs.

 ## Environment Variables